elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 In Security &amp; Privacy Settings, you now have the option to automatically clean up Screenshot files as part of Housekeeping thanks to [Josip](https://github.com/Antolius).
 And we now make sure not to show Location settings for apps that have been uninstalled.

 There's also a new version of Online Accounts settings thanks to [Leonhard](https://github.com/leolost2605) which fixes a freeze when the server doesn't respond while adding an IMAP account, and improves support for special folders like Archive and Sent folders.
 Online Accounts settings was updated with a fix for setting the correct SMTP username when configuring IMAP accounts, thanks to [Stan](https://github.com/stan-janssen).
 And, [Leo](https://github.com/lenemter) made sure the icons there for Mail and Tasks were updated to their latest versions.

 Finally, the Settings Daemon will now check for and notify of Firmware updates when they're available thanks to [Marius](https://github.com/meisenzahl) and we support Accent Colors on the Settings Portal thanks to [Alice](https://github.com/alice-mkh)

+A new version of Security &amp; Privacy settings has been released that now supports the Location portal.
+This is a more secure method for apps to request access to location services and is the latest FreeDesktop.org standard for doing so.
+If you've had trouble with sideloaded apps accessing location services before, this change will most likely fix that issue.
+You can adjust location settings in System Settings → Security &amp; Privacy → Location Services.
+If the main switch here is turned off, apps will not be allowed to even ask for permission, so make sure it's turned on if you are using apps that make use of location data.

 ## Panel